 The program includes traditional components (a series of core courses, taken as a cohort, as well as a dissertation) and nontraditional aspects (a series of specialized readings-and-research courses, supervised by a track mentor, in a fashion similar to the British doctoral system).
 It requires roughly the same number of credits and time frame as a typical Doctor of Ministry but with richer theological reflection and greater academic credibility.
 Its hybrid delivery provides both accessibility from a distance and the opportunity to utilize local resources for knowledge discovery.

-Please note the six tracks that are available:
+Please note the seven tracks that are available:

 - Cchurch and Change (Missional theology) – Read track description – New for Fall 2019How leadership is understood and practiced in congregations has evolved over the centuries in response to cultural pressures, often without the benefit of clear theological thinking or missional intentionality.
 The result is an increasingly untenable and unbiblical model of the pastorate that often does more harm than good to practitioners and those they intend to serve.
 Therefore, the purpose of this track is to reimagine leadership roles and activities within both Church and church (hence the big “C” and small “C” in the description title), and in the process, help heal the clergy/laity split.
 It is to create and implement fresh, Spirit inspired ways of being and doing church in this generation and beyond.

-Do you have any questions for the program director?
+Do you have any questions for the track mentor?
 Click here to email Mike Dittman.